linuxhw/hw-probe/README.md

 Sample probe: https://linux-hardware.org/?probe=b394035f90

 Share your probes and logs with Linux developers in order to debug and fix problems on your computer.
-Simplify inventory of hardware and navigate over the computers in your company.
+Simplify inventory of hardware in your company.

 You can make a probe with the help of a script, Docker image or Linux ISO (see below).